History of rail transport in Japan: Evolving policy

 In 1887 the Japanese Army proposed building its own lines to ensure routes of military significance were given priority.
-The Railway Department deflected that proposal by commencing development of a policy for a comprehensive national network.
-The Japanese Government became increasingly interested in the policy formulation following the completion of the Tokaido Main Line in 1889, the creation of the National Diet in 1890 and the financial panic of 1891.
+The Railway Department deflected that proposal by commencing the development of a policy for a comprehensive national network.
+The Japanese Government became increasingly interested in policy formulation following the completion of the Tokaido Main Line in 1889, the creation of the National Diet in 1890 and the financial panic of 1891.

 1891 also saw construction start on the Usui Pass section, the ~11 km section to Karuizawa requiring 26 tunnels, 18 viaducts and to be worked using the Abt rack railway system to cope with the 6.67% ruling grade.
 The line opened in 1893, linking Naoetsu and Nagano to Tokyo.

 In 1892 the Railway Construction Act (RCA) listed a series of priority routes on Honshu, Kyushu and Shikoku (Hokkaido was covered separately in 1896 legislation), with the specific policy that private construction of such routes would be encouraged, with the Japanese Government only funding routes not able to be privately constructed.
-By that year the privately owned network was ~2,124 km compared to the government owned sections totaling ~887 km.
+By that year the privately owned network was ~2,124 km compared to the government-owned sections totalling ~887 km.
 While this figure seemed to indicate the potential for further private funding of railway construction (notwithstanding the routes already targeted by private companies), subsequent events demonstrated otherwise.

-A two-phase approach was adopted in the RCA, with 40 routes totaling ~3,000 km included in the "phase one" 12-year program, with phase 2 covering another ~4,000 km of proposed lines, the priorities being set on the basis of economic development and/or military strategic importance.
+A two-phase approach was adopted in the RCA, with 40 routes totalling ~3,000 km included in the "phase one" 12-year program, with phase 2 covering another ~4,000 km of proposed lines, the priorities being set based on economic development and/or military strategic importance.

 A specific outcome of the RCA was that every prefecture would be served by railway communication.
 The major routes proposed under the act for government construction included;